spyrosthomo/Physics/numerical_odes(In Progress)/README.txt

 - Written in a way that's easy to add new systems and methods.

-- It produces a file which contains the following data for visualization t | x1 | x2 | x3 | v1 | v2 | v3
+- It produces a file which contains the following data for visualization (using GNUPLOT or matplotlib) t | x1 | x2 | x3 | v1 | v2 | v3

 ------------------------------------------------------------------------------------